 This is a yearly program.
 It involves four block-study sessions that are taught by various pastors within the fellowship (and on some occasions, by invited guest speakers).The classroom is hosted at varied (and roving) geographical locations around New Zealand, as each church offers to host a weekend.
 Each year the calendar will be ordered around the four traditional theological categories (Exegetical; Systematic; Historical; Practical Theology).
 Topics within these broader categories are both diverse and relevant, allowing for a truly holistic ministerial training.

-Students are invited to arrive on the Friday evening at the host location and return home either on the Saturday night or Sunday afternoon.
-All board and longing (along with various transport arrangements to and from airport) will be provided by the host church.
+Students are invited to arrive on the Friday evening/Saturday morning at the host location and return home either on the Saturday/Sunday afternoon.
+All board and lodging (along with various transport arrangements to and from airport) will be provided by the host church.
 While books will be recommended for purchase, this will not be made compulsory.
 No fees are charged for the weekend.

 A block training session involves one full Saturday of teaching (the number of sessions will vary from speaker to speaker).
 Classes will be small enough to allow for continual interaction between speaker and students.

 The goal is to create a forum in which true discipleship and mentoring can take place as students seriously contemplate the pastoral ministry.
 Each weekend will be focused on the proper nurture and personal mentoring of the individual student.
 For this reason, even when only one or two students are enrolled for a weekend, a very profitable time of development is sure to follow.
 The day will be devoted to the thinking through of important topics; allowing time for students to ask questions, challenge ideas and thrash out related issues.